guayahack/main-mirror/site/en.md

 ## [Hackerspace](https://en.wikipedia.org/wiki/Hackerspace) and Study Group

-Here we all, regardless of the level, like to learn about technology, programming as well as human languages, and possibly every other relevant topic in the modern world.
-GuayaHack is a space created by and for the {doc}`/community/index`, founded by {doc}`/community/member/jdsalaro/index`, which arose as an idea in [/r/Colombia](https://www.reddit.com/r/Colombia/comments/151fkiz/con_una_prima_y_un_amigo_armaremos_un_grupo_de). `GuayaHack` was born on `July 16, 2023` at `20:00:00 CEST`, marking the beginning of this adventure, [join us on Discord](https://discord.gg/RHePucN4e9).
+Here everyone, no matter the level, likes to learn about technology, programming, computing, human languages, and possibly any relevant topic to the modern world.
+GuayaHack is a space created by and for the {doc}`/community/index`, founded by {doc}`/community/member/jdsalaro/index`, which emerged as an idea in [/r/Colombia](https://www.reddit.com/r/Colombia/comments/151fkiz/con_una_prima_y_un_amigo_armaremos_un_grupo_de). `GuayaHack` was born on `July 16, 2023` at `20:00:00 CEST`, marking the beginning of this adventure, [join us on Discord](https://discord.gg/RHePucN4e9).

 ```console